sam2127/CS372-AssignmentOrganizer/README.md

 npm run make
 ```

 - Using `npm run make` command will create an `out` folder in the cloned directory.
 The `out` folder will have a `make` directory which will contain the installer for your platform.

-For Linux and macOS, `make` folder will include a `zip` file with the app's executable.
-You can either use the `zip` file to launch the app or install the app using the installer.
+- **For Linux, the `make` folder will include a `zip` file with the app's executable.
+You can unzip the `zip` file and launch the app from the terminal window (from within the unzipped directory) using the command `./assignment-organizer`.**

 <br>